 Indexed by subject, our photo collection consists of nearly 10,000 photographs, slides, stereographs, and postcards showing many aspects of life in Luzerne County over the years.

 Our library contains general histories of Luzerne County, as well as local histories specific to the various towns, boroughs and townships in the county.
 Other topics in our collection cover family histories and biographies, Native Americans, anniversary books published by local churches, general Pennsylvania history, general history of various wars, different local ethnic groups, as well as many how-to books on performing genealogy.

 Here are a few examples of books in our collection that are heavily used by researchers:

 History of Wilkes-Barre and Luzerne County – Edward Phillips – Mr. Phillips spent over 30 years indexing newspapers and local histories.
 This work is arranged in eight volumes.
-There is a surname index.
+There is a surname index as well as a subject index.
 Each tabbed area is for a particular volume and part.
 When conducting any type of search each tabbed area must be checked.

 Families of the Wyoming Valley (1885-1890) – George Kulp – Each of these three volumes contains their own index of biographical sketches.
 Volume three contains a complete name index to all three.